Dr Martin Luther King Jr. had a dream.

 We can’t do it without confronting our racist uncles and xenophobic neighbors; our prejudiced pastors, bigoted bosses, and supremacist Presidents—and the blind spots of these things within ourselves that enable and unknowingly partner with them all.

 We can’t do it without seeing the privilege we are both blessed and afflicted with; without fighting to craft something redemptive out of it, without leveraging it in the cause of the Dream, without fashioning it into a shield against the dream-killers.

-And we can’t celebrate Martin Luther King Jr’s life without actively and loudly resisting this President.
+And we can’t celebrate Martin Luther King Jr’s life, honor his memory, mourn his passing, or continue his work, without actively and loudly resisting this President.

 We can’t do it without pushing back at the supremacy on display in his Cabinet.